uruiuc/Topics/README.md

-# Materials
+# Class Materials

-Materials for each class.
+Data/Code for each lecture.